surfinky/ng-contenteditable/README.md

 ## Native contenteditable directive for AngularJS

-The original and rather nifty set AngularJS components to allow arbitrary editing of specific content areas of a web page, inline and on the fly!
+The original and rather nifty set AngularJS components to enable editing of specific content areas of a web page, inline and on the fly!
 Complete with dynamic drag and drop and two way wiring for roll-your-own GUI implementation.

 [Live Demo](http://inchsurf.com/ng-contenteditable/)